 However, the advantage of Chinese characters is that they provide a unified communication tool for people who speak different dialects.
 Without Chinese characters, China would have fragmented into many countries like Europe.
 The common written language has played a crucial role in maintaining the unity and cohesion of the Chinese nation throughout its long history.
 It has allowed for the centralized administration of a vast and diverse country, facilitated trade and cultural exchange, and fostered a shared identity among the Chinese people.

 In addition, Chinese characters have been pivotal in preserving the integrity of Chinese culture.
 Western languages that use the Roman alphabet are more prone to foreign influences.
 English, for instance, adds approximately 1,000 new words annually.
 This linguistic mutability contributes to the instability of Western society.
 In contrast, the Chinese language is much more stable and resistant to external influences.
 Its words and phrases are built from characters, making learning and coining new terms simpler once these characters are mastered.
 This distinctive character-based system has preserved the uniqueness and purity of Chinese culture.
 In many ways, Chinese language is the bedrock of Chinese civilization, with characters acting as its vessels.
 The enduring brilliance of Chinese culture is largely owed to the timelessness of its written script.
-Besides, Chinese characters as calligraphy contain beauty, become an art form in themselves, and profoundly influence the aesthetics of Chinese people.
+Besides, as calligraphy, Chinese characters are an art in themselves and have had a profound impact on Chinese people's aesthetics.

 As ideograms, Chinese characters carry meanings and values, such as benevolence (仁), propriety (禮), and filial piety (孝).
 China, with its long history, has a wealth of classical literature.
 A large number of Chinese words, idioms, concepts and expressions still used by modern Chinese people can find their origins in these classics.
 Understanding them requires some background knowledge.
 For example, the character 信 contains two parts: on the left is 人 (man), on the right is 言 (word). 信 means a man should keep his words, as Confucius said, "Man cannot succeed without good faith (人無信不立)."
 Chinese children learn their language by studying Chinese characters and texts, which encapsulate the wisdom of countless generations, embedding moral values and social sagacity within the very fabric of the language.
 Learning Chinese instills in students an appreciation of their cultural heritage and traditional values.
 This deep connection between language, history, culture and values gives educated Chinese a unique character.
 I often feel that the Chinese people are fortunate because their language makes them a wise, cohesive, collectivist, cooperative, moderate, and moral people.